Skip to content

 • Use CodeCheck app: Microplastics have many names in the list of ingredients.
 With the App CodeCheck you can quickly see whether plastic is contained in the respective product by scanning the barcode.

-Avoiding plastic waste in everyday life
+Avoid plastic waste in everyday life

-Apart from the fact that you should not leave plastic waste in the environment, but dispose of it properly, it is a good idea to specifically avoid plastic waste.
-Live plastic freeis so nice because it can be implemented immediately.
+Apart from the fact that you should not leave plastic waste in the environment but dispose of it properly, it is a good idea to specifically avoid plastic waste.
+Live plastic free, is so nice because it can be implemented immediately.

-Stop eating fish and other seafood
+Stop consumption of fish and other seafood products

-Informing and supporting projects
+Inform and support projects

 Beach cleanup campaign against littering